 Japanese art and design had a profound influence in the Nordic countries during the final decades of the 19th century and well into the 20th.
 After Japan opened its borders in 1854, Japanese objects soon found their way into world exhibitions and famous department stores in Paris and London.
 It was in these metropolises, around 1860, that this East-Asian culture first had an impact.
 Internationally, the movement became known as Japonism, or the Anglo-Japanese style.

-The National Museum of Art, Architecture and Design Website
+The National Gallery and The Museum of Decorative Arts and Design Website

 ||The National Gallery and The Museum of Decorative Arts and Design|

 Event selection, descriptions, ratings, page design, and all other

 Culturekiosque Publications.
 All rights reserved.